cyborginstitute/administration/source/production-deployment-cycles.rst

       production system.
-Sometimes it's not feasible to fully replicate production environments in test, the differences ought to be minimal so that differences between the test and production environments don't cause unexpected problems.
+Sometimes it's not feasible to fully replicate production environments in test, the differences ought to be minimal so that differences between the test and production environments don't cause unexpected
+      problems.
 Virtualized production and test environments make it easier to more accurately replicate the production environment in test.
+Some organizations and resources refer to test environments as "staging environments."

    development environment
       A deployment of your application or application that can be